Azure/InnovationEngine/demoScripts/aksQuickStart.md

     * Downloads credentials and configures the Kubernetes CLI to use them.
     * Uses `~/.kube/config`, the default location for the [Kubernetes configuration file][kubeconfig-file].
 Specify a different location for your Kubernetes configuration file using *--file* argument.
+    * Overwrites existing credentials in the `~/.kube/config` location.

     ```azurecli-interactive
     az aks get-credentials --resource-group $RESOURCE_GROUP_NAME --name $AKS_CLUSTER_NAME --overwrite-existing